srbehera/FixItFelix/README.md

 # FixItFelix: Fixing GRCh38 bugs
-Investigation of collapsed and duplicate regions in the HG38 reference sequence
+Investigation of collapsed and duplicated regions in the GRCh38 (known as `hg38`) reference sequence

 This is a script and resources to realigning short paired-end reads across medical relevant but challenging regions.
 The bed file holds the regional coordinates from GRCh38 regions that are either wrongly duplicated or collapsed.
 As such these errors impact ~4.1Mbp of sequence that can be improved using this remapping step.